oredaze/dotfiles/README.md

 - neofetch (for terminal info)
 - neomutt (terminal email client)
 - tmux (terminal multiplexer, my prefix is: Alt-w)
+- i3lock + scrot + imagemagick (for a nice screen locker with pixelated view of your desktop)
 - tridactyl (firefox vim-like extension)
 ------------
 If you have troubles my mail is: 2drealm(at)gmail.com